Nonlocal Advantage of Quantum Coherence in Top Quarks: Conclusion

 \section{Conclusion}

 In this work, we have presented the first comprehensive analysis of the NAQC in the top-antitop quark system.
 As discussed, NAQC lies at the highest in the hierarchy of quantum correlations, with the relation \( \mathcal{N} \subset \mathcal{B} \).
-We establish this hierarchy in $t\bar{t}$ system using two different measures.
-Furthermore, we find that the NAQC is pronounced in a broad region of the phase space (\( \theta, \beta \)) in the gluon-gluon fusion initiated process alone.
+We establish this hierarchy in the $t\bar{t}$ system using two different measures.
+Furthermore, we find that NAQC is pronounced in a broad region of the phase space (\( \theta, \beta \)) in the gluon-gluon fusion initiated process alone.
 This distinctive behavior suggests that the NAQC may serve as a potential probe for testing the Standard Model and exploring possible signatures of physics beyond it.
 For angular-averaged final states, we found that although NAQC is diluted, it is independent of the choice of basis.
-Future studies may conduct a more detailed analysis of NAQC in realistic collider environments, incorporating detector effects and backgrounds, as well as investigate its sensitivity to scenarios for testing SM and identifying signatures of New Physics.
+Based on data-driven pseudo-experiment studies using the published CMS helicity-basis results, we find no indication of detectable NAQC within the reported uncertainties.
+However, our analysis demonstrates that the off-diagonal basis offers better sensitivity, indicating that measurements performed in this basis could reveal signs of NAQC even at present LHC energies.
+Future studies may also conduct a more detailed analysis of NAQC in realistic collider environments, incorporating detector effects and backgrounds, as well as investigating its sensitivity to scenarios for testing SM and identifying signatures of New Physics.